m3db/m3/docs/faqs/index.md

 - **Do you support PromQL?**
 Yes, M3Query and M3Coordinator both support PromQL.

+- **Do you support Graphite?**
+Yes, M3Query and M3Coordinator both support Graphite.

 - **Does M3DB store both data and (tag) metadata on the same node?**
-Yes it stores the data as well as the tags since it has an embedded index.
+Yes it stores the data (i.e. the timeseries datapoints) as well as the tags since it has an embedded index.
 Make sure you have `IndexEnabled` set to `true` in your namespace configuration

 - **How are writes handled and how is the data kept consistent within M3DB?**
 M3 uses quorum/majority consistency to ensure data is written to replicas in a way that can be read back consistently.